 Liberal Arts courses at the AAC are not in addition to a student's study of art and design; they are an integral extension of it.
 The Liberal Arts really are arts after all.
-Our courses are tailor-made for the artists we serve.
-Psychology, English, and Art History are examples of courses that are geared to our students and their needs, not one-size-fits-all hoops to jump through on the way to a student's real field of interest.
+Our courses are tailor-made for the artists we serve, not one-size-fits-all hoops to jump through on the way to a student's real field of interest.
 In the 21st Century, artists need to realize that their field of interest is human existence itself.
 Nothing is off limits; nothing is impossible.
 Everything-every problem, every material, every career, every person-benefits from surprising and visionary thoughtfulness.
 Imagination makes the world, and Liberal Arts courses are where imagination is unpacked, interrogated, and connected to the stars.
 We want our students to live artfully, as variously and meaningfully as possible.
 Whether they ultimately pursue careers in illustration, community planning, arts administration, cocktail invention, rocket ship design, or social justice activism, creativity and artistic problem-solving will always be the hottest commodity.
 Being able to connect that in a variety of contexts will make all the difference, not only for the students themselves, but in all the lives they touch.